filswan/multi-chain-storage/on-chain/contracts/README.md

 public API.
 This API returns the Filecoin deal information given the `deal_id` and `network`.
 MCS uses this API to get the storage price for the deal from the Filecoin network
-(Note: `PolygonFilink.sol` is the same logic, just uses a different Oracle and jobID for mainnet deployment).

 - **`requestDealInfo(deal, network)`**
   This function performs a GET request to get the deal information on the network